voschezang/coding-handbook/domain-driven-design.md

+In addition, some other concepts that relates to ambiguity are:

+- Oneness.
+Dealing with identity.
+E.g. a team of which all members are replaced.
+- Sameness.
+Dealing with equality.

 ### Reality

 > Databases model not reality itself, but how reality is processed by users

 In addition to the inherent imperfection of models, the realism of data can be limited in other ways.
 Suppose there is a database filled with information.
-The information can be outdated, or even fictional.
+The information can be outdated, planned or falsified or completely fictional.
 Or the information can be limited by the knowledge of the author.
 Typical examples are empty database fields, or fields with a default value (e.g. `unknown`).